-The Department of Pathology and Laboratory Medicine at NewYork-Presbyterian/Weill Cornell Medical Center is located on the Upper East Side of Manhattan.
-NewYork-Presbyterian Hospital is the major clinical affiliate and teaching hospital of Weill Cornell Medical College.
-NewYork-Presbyterian/Weill Cornell Medical Center, an 824-bed facility, is centrally located in a collaborative medical community that includes the Hospital for Special Surgery, Memorial-Sloan Kettering Cancer Center, and The Rockefeller University.
+The Department of Pathology and Laboratory Medicine at NewYork-Presbyterian/Weill Cornell Medicine is located on the Upper East Side of Manhattan.
+NewYork-Presbyterian Hospital is the major clinical affiliate and teaching hospital of Weill Cornell Medicine.
+NewYork-Presbyterian/Weill Cornell Medicine, an 824-bed facility, is centrally located in a collaborative medical community that includes the Hospital for Special Surgery, Memorial-Sloan Kettering Cancer Center, and The Rockefeller University.

 The Department of Pathology and Laboratory Medicine provides science-based diagnostic services of the highest quality in anatomic pathology and laboratory medicine; pursues innovative basic and clinical research dedicated to improving the diagnosis and management of human disease; and promotes an integrated scientific and clinical educational experience for pathology residents and fellows and Weill Cornell medical and graduate students.
 We meet our mission through the integrated activities of six divisions:

 - Anatomic Pathology, including the full range of subspecialties

 - Laboratory Medicine